-“Content Upgrade” has been proven to be one of the most effective ways to turn readers into email subscribers.
-It puts useful content at the forefront, before anything else, and clearly shows value to your prospects.
+The content upgrade has been proven to be one of the most effective ways to turn readers into email subscribers.
+It puts useful content at the forefront, before anything else and it clearly shows value to your prospects.

-When you get subscribers through content upgrade, you can build a loyal audience out of them, because they’re already pre-sold on your idea or product.
-And as soon as you’ve built an audience that trusts you, your ROI will increase.
+When you get subscribers through content upgrades, you can build a loyal audience out of them, because they’re already pre-sold on your idea or product.
+And, as soon as you’ve built an audience that trusts you, your ROI will increase.

-Basically, with content upgrade, you ask readers to download the same content they’re reading or (preferably) an upgraded version.
-For instance, in the above screenshot, Brian Dean gives an exclusive bonus: a step-by-step checklist that will show you how to improve conversions using the “content upgrade strategy.”Maria Coz grow her list from 0 – 600 in 30 days with this same strategy; it’s produced staggering results for other marketers as well.
-In fact, I recently started using it on NeilPatel.com blog and already, my list has grown.
-In Maria’s words, this is how she defined content upgrade:
+Basically, with a content upgrade, you ask readers to download the same content that they’re reading or (preferably) an upgraded version.
+For example, in the above screenshot, Brian Dean gives an exclusive bonus: a step-by-step checklist that will show you how to improve conversions using the “content upgrade strategy.”Maria Coz grow her list from 0 – 600 in 30 days with this same strategy.
+And, it’s produced staggering results for other marketers as well.
+In fact, I recently started using them on my NeilPatel.com blog and my list has already grown.
+In Maria’s words, this is how she defined a content upgrade:

 “A content upgrade is a bonus download that goes with your blog posts.
-It is more specific than your generic email opt-in offer, and that’s precisely why it’s so effective.
-It’s extra content that is directly related to the blog post your readers are immersed in at the moment.”
+It is more specific than your generic email opt-in offer and that’s precisely why it’s so effective.
+It’s extra content that is directly related to the blog post that your readers are immersed in at the moment.”

-You’ve got to be really specific when using content upgrade.
-Devesh Khanal from the Crazy Egg blog gives you an example:
+You’ve got to be really specific, when using content upgrades.
+Devesh Khanal, from the Crazy Egg blog, gives you an example:

 Bryan Harris recently shared a case study on how Gary Vaynerchuk managed to increase his subscribers by 71% in 2013.